Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 There are three categories of mods: General, Game Settings, and Permanent.
 Read on for a brief description of each category.

 ## General Mods
-These mods are located on the "General" tab.
+These mods are located on the "General" tab of the mod menu.

 Important notes about General mods:
 - General mods are configurable by each player, meaning that different players within the same lobby may choose different General mod settings.